higherkindness/mu-scala/docs/src/main/docs/index.md

 # Mu-Scala

-[Mu] is a toolkit designed to make it easier to build and maintain microservices in a functional style.
+[Mu] is a suite of libraries and tools that help you build and maintain microservices in a functional style.

 While you focus on implementing the business logic for your service, let Mu take